Cost Accounting

 Summary

 In general, standard costing is used to control costs at the production level, while budgetary control is used to plan and control all aspects of the business.
-Standard costing is a more detailed and focused approach, while budgetary control is a more broad and comprehensive approach.
+Standard costing is a more detailed and focused approach, while budgetary control is a more broad approach.

 Show More